-We have defined benefit pension arrangements in the U.K., the U.S. and France, see ITEM 8, note 12.
+We have defined benefit pension arrangements in the U.K. and in the U.S., see ITEM 8, note 13.
 Our largest defined benefit plan, the Luxfer Group Pension Plan, which closed to new members in 1998, remained open for accrual of future benefits based on career-average salary until April 5, 2016.
 However, following a consultation, it was agreed with the trustees and plan members to close the Luxfer Group Pension Plan in the U.K. to future accrual of benefits, effective from April 5, 2016.
 Moreover, for the purpose of increasing pensions in payment, it was agreed to use the CPI as the reference index, in place of the RPI where applicable.
-The Luxfer Group Pension Plan is funded according to the regulations in effect in the U.K. and, as of December 31, 2018, and December 31, 2017, had an accounting deficit of \$31.8 million and \$43.4 million, respectively.
+The Luxfer Group Pension Plan is funded according to the regulations in effect in the U.K. and, as of December 31, 2019, and December 31, 2018, had an accounting deficit of \$30.5 million and \$31.8 million, respectively.
 Luxfer Group Limited is the principal employer under the Luxfer Group Pension Plan, and other U.K. subsidiaries also participate under the plan.
-Our other defined benefit plans are less significant than the Luxfer Group Pension Plan and, as of December 31, 2018, and December 31, 2017, had aggregate accounting deficits of \$8.2 million and \$11.9 million, respectively.
+Our other defined benefit plans are less significant than the Luxfer Group Pension Plan and, as of December 31, 2019, and December 31, 2018, had aggregate accounting deficits of \$4.7 million and \$8.2 million, respectively.
 The largest of these additional plans is the BA Holdings, Inc. Pension Plan in the U.S., which was closed to further benefit accruals in December 2005, and merged with the much smaller Luxfer Hourly Pension Plan, effective January 1, 2016.
-According to the actuarial valuation of the Luxfer Group Pension Plan as of April 5, 2018, the Luxfer Group Pension Plan had a deficit of £26.5 million on a plan-specific basis.
+According to the actuarial valuation of the Luxfer Group Pension Plan as of April 5, 2018, being the date of the last triennial valuation, the Luxfer Group Pension Plan had a deficit of £26.5 million on a plan-specific basis.
 Should a wind-up trigger occur in relation to the Luxfer Group Pension Plan, the buy-out deficit of that plan will become due and payable by the employers.
-The aggregate deficit of the Luxfer Group Pension Plan on a buyout basis was estimated at £145 million as of April 5, 2018.
+The aggregate deficit of the Luxfer Group Pension Plan on a buy-out basis was estimated at £145 million as of April 5, 2018.
 The trustees have the power to wind-up the Luxfer Group Pension Plan if they consider that in the best interests of members there is no reasonable purpose in continuing the Luxfer Group Pension Plan.

 As a result of the actuarial valuation as of April 5, 2018, we are required to continue to make ongoing cash contributions, over and above normal contributions required to meet the cost of future accrual, to the Luxfer Group Pension Plan.
 These additional payments are intended to reduce the funding deficit.
-We have agreed with the trustees to a schedule of annual payments of £4.1 million to reduce the deficit.
+We have agreed with the trustees to a schedule of annual payments of £4.1 million (\$5.3 million at current exchange rates) to reduce the deficit.
 These contributions are to apply until the deficit is eliminated (which is expected to occur by the end of 2022), but in practice the schedule will be reviewed and may be revised following the next triennial actuarial valuation in April 2021.
-Regulatory burdens have also proved to be a significant risk, such as the U.K.'s Pension Protection Fund Levy, which was £0.2 million in 2018.
+Regulatory burdens have also proved to be a significant risk, such as the U.K.'s Pension Protection Fund Levy, which was £0.3 million in 2019.